cman6397/delta_dev/README.md

 ## Summary:
 Delta_Dev is a web application designed for managing account billing for Investment Advisors.
-The application is basically a UI on top of a relational database that allows Users to modify and maintain relationships between their various accounts.
+The application is basically a UI on top of a relational database that allows Users to modify and maintain relationships between accounts and fees.

 ## Account Groups: